 Order a chest x-ray as soon as possible in all patients admitted to hospital with suspected CAP to confirm or exclude the diagnosis.
-It is not necessary to perform a chest x-ray in outpatients with suspected CAP unless the diagnosis is in doubt, the patient is not responding to treatment satisfactorily, or the patient is considered to be at risk of an underlying lung pathology.
+In general, performing a chest x-ray is not routinely necessary in outpatients with suspected CAP.
 Posteroanterior and latero-lateral projections increase the likelihood of diagnosis of pneumonia and are useful in establishing the severity of the illness.

 The primacy of chest x-ray in making the diagnosis of CAP has been challenged by studies using lung ultrasound and computed tomography (CT) scan of the chest.
 Consider ordering a lung ultrasound if the chest x-ray is negative and the patient is elderly and frail or the clinical suspicion is uncertain.
+The American College of Physicians recommends point-of-care ultrasound if there is diagnostic uncertainty in patients with acute dyspnea.
 Only consider a chest CT in patients who have an uncertain diagnosis after both a chest x-ray and ultrasound.

 Lung ultrasound represents an easy and accessible technique for the diagnosis of CAP.
 It is radiation-free, and its use is especially valuable when chest x-ray is not available.
 The diagnosis of CAP via bedside lung ultrasound mainly depends on detecting consolidation.
 However, consolidation is not always present in CAP, because pneumonia may be interstitial or present as diffuse pulmonary infiltrations.
-Systematic reviews have found that lung ultrasound can diagnose pneumonia in adults with excellent accuracy, including in the emergency department.
+Evidence shows that lung ultrasound can diagnose pneumonia in adults with excellent accuracy, including in the emergency department.

 Chest CT may improve the diagnosis of CAP, because chest x-ray may lead to misdiagnosis.
 Chest CT provides detailed information about the lung parenchyma and the mediastinum.
 However, the principal limitations include exposure to radiation, high cost, and the impossibility of bedside testing.
 One study has reported that in patients presenting to the emergency department with suspected CAP, early CT scan findings, when CT is used in addition to chest x-ray, markedly affect both diagnosis and clinical management.